mayurdalvi5/ICR-Flight-Delay-Weather-Disruptions/Week8/week8.md

 # Sample Data for Jan 2024
  - [Download CSV](https://mega.nz/file/C6YCyLCa#wLlWUOSPgBAHddSbXTrgyJ6MzrNBZs3ZjCQPwpZDIoA)
  - This CSV file consists of data from January 2024 and covers 10 states.
- - Refer to the Features_info.docx file to know about the feature descriptions
+ - Refer to the `Features_info.docx` file under Week 8 directory to know about the feature descriptions

 ---